jagannathpanigrahi313/DSA/Lecture 8 -Array Data Structure - Part 1.md

 21955//we got garbage value
 ```

-here we printed 5 elements 5 cout statement BUT for 100 elements how canwe do therefore we use  Loops on Arrays
+here we printed 5 elements 5 cout statement BUT for 100 elements how can we do therefore we use  Loops on Arrays
 # Loops on Arrays
 ```cpp
 #include <iostream>